git-pull/tao-of-tmux/manuscript/06-window.md

 ![Renaming](images/06-window/rename.png)

-When inside tmux, the most common way of doing that is `Prefix` + `,`.
-This will open a prompt in the tmux status line, where you can alter the name of the current window.
+When inside tmux, the shortcut of `Prefix` + `,` is most commonly used.
+It opens a prompt in the tmux status line, where you can alter the name of the current window.

+The default numbers given to windows also become muscle memory after a while.
+But naming helps you when you're in a new tmux flow and want to organize yourself.
+Also, if you're sharing tmux with another user it's good practice to give a hint what's inside the windows.

 ## Traversing windows

-Moving around windows is often done in two ways.
+Moving around windows is done in two ways.
 First, by iterating through via `Prefix` + `p` and `Prefix` + `n`, and via the window index, which takes you directly to a specific window.

-`Prefix` + `1`, `Prefix` + `2`, and so on... will get you to navigate to windows by their index.
+`Prefix` + `1`, `Prefix` + `2`, and so on... allows quickly navigating to
+windows via their index.
+Unlike window names, which change, indexes are consistent and only require a quick key combo for you to invoke.

 Prompt for a window index (useful for indexes greater than 9) with `Prefix` + `'`.
+If the window index is 10 or above, this will help you a lot.

 I> ### POWER MOVE: Search + Traverse Windows for Text I>
 I> You can forward to a window with a match of a text string by doing `Prefix` + I> `f`.

-You can move to the last selected window with `Prefix` + `l`.
+Bring up the last selected window with `Prefix` + `l`.

-You can bring up a list of current windows with `Prefix` + `w`.
-The benefit of this is it also gives you some info on what's inside the window.
-Helpful if you're juggling around a lot of things!
+A list of current windows can be displayed with `Prefix` + `w`.
+This also gives some info on what's inside the window.
+Helpful when juggling around a lot of things!

 ## Moving windows